Pick Your Dates *Registration Opens November 15

 Note: The grade for our camp programs is based on the upcoming (fall 2020 – spring 2021) school year.
 Therefore, during the summer, Kish (Grades 2-4) camps will be filled with campers who have finished 1st, 2nd and 3rd grade.
 Kish campers must be at least 6 years old by their week of camp to register.

 There is only so much you can grasp from pictures and our website.
 A tour is a great way to see camp for yourself while you hear from our staff details of what camp is like.
-Please visit our FAQ section to find out more details about tours.
+Please fill out this form to schedule your tour!

 Bring-A-Friend – Bring a friend who has never before been to a Covenant Harbor summer camp program, and you each save $50.
 You must both attend the same week of camp and register the same day online (applicable for 6-night camps only).

 Early Registration – Save $35 when you register and pay in full by March 15 – no exceptions.
 You may use this discount in addition to the Bring-a-Friend discount.
 Please note: meeting the early registration discount does not guarantee camp availability.